 Employees are expected to perform their work duties safely and competently.
-When an employee is having observable difficulties performing work duties and the issues (performance and/or behavioral) appear to demonstrate that the employee is not physically and/or mentally ready to perform the essential functions of his or her job, the University may refer the employee for a fitness for duty evaluation.
+When an employee is having observable difficulties performing work duties and the issues (performance and/or behavioral) appear to demonstrate that the employee is not physically and/or mentally ready to perform the essential functions of their job, the University may refer the employee for a fitness for duty evaluation.
 This policy establishes procedures for the referral and implementation of the related recommendations.
 This policy applies to administrative, service and support employees.

-The determination to refer an employee for a fitness for duty evaluation must be made in consultation with a Human Resources representative.
+- The determination to refer an employee for a fitness for duty evaluation should be made in consultation with a Human Resources representative.

-If appropriate based on the specific circumstances, an employee referred for a fitness for duty evaluation may be relieved of duties and placed on paid administrative leave pending completion of the evaluation.
+- If appropriate based on the specific circumstances, an employee referred for a fitness for duty evaluation may be relieved of duties and placed on paid administrative leave pending completion of the evaluation.

-- The University may terminate an employee based on a fitness for duty evaluation and other relevant information and factors which support a determination that the employee is not able to safely or competently perform his/her job.
+- The University may terminate an employee based on a fitness for duty evaluation and other relevant information and factors which support a determination that the employee is not able to safely or competently perform their job.
 Progressive discipline is not required in these situations.

-Records of fitness for duty evaluations will be treated as confidential; this information can be shared only as necessary to make appropriate decisions regarding an employee’s fitness for duty.
+- Records of fitness for duty evaluations will be treated as confidential; this information can be shared only as necessary to make appropriate decisions regarding an employee’s fitness for duty.

-Date Created: 05/01/2014
+Date Created: 09/26/1997